MatthijsKamstra/haxephp/haxephp/about.md

 ## An Introduction to Mod_neko

 `Mod_neko` is an Apache module for Neko.
-This means it's possible to run Neko programs on the server side in order to serve web-pages using Apache.
+This means it's possible to run Neko programs on the server side to serve web-pages using Apache.
 Here's a step-by-step tutorial on how to configure and use Mod_neko.

 Read more [Mod_neko](http://nekovm.org/doc/mod_neko).